How To Calculate Doubling Time Ap Human Geography

 Comprehensive Overview

 Doubling time is the projected amount of time it will take for a given population to double in size.
 It is based on the current rate of growth.
 This measure assumes that the growth rate remains constant, which, in reality, is rarely the case.
-However, it provides a useful benchmark for understanding the potential scale and speed of population increase.
+That said, it provides a useful benchmark for understanding the potential scale and speed of population increase.

 The formula to calculate doubling time, often referred to as the "Rule of 70," is quite simple: